download

 fotor_2023-7-19_18_28_31-fotor-2023071918332.jpeg

-"Where do we will celebrate?
+"Where will we celebrate?
 Our business.
 But surely not in Maranello".

 Fernando Alonso, on the other hand, is an unrepentant bachelor.
-In Budapest he was accompanied by another Jenni, a new entry, with whom he spent his birthday evening.
+In Budapest, he was accompanied by another Jenni, a new entry, with whom he spent his birthday evening.
 Dangerous distraction.
 There are six Grands Prix left to go.
 A championship that seemed finished is getting longer.
-Everyone has his own statistics: Michael Schumacher is the driver who has scored the most points in the last eight races and is growing, but he realistically admits that he won't be able to recover.
+Everyone has their own statistics: Michael Schumacher is the driver who has scored the most points in the last eight races and is growing, but he realistically admits that he will not be able to recover.
 Alonso manages to demonstrate that his chances have increased because he has overcome the traps of a terrible July by increasing his advantage:

 "I was lucky on a couple of occasions, now my opponents have been.
 Those are things that happen.
 The accident with Ralf at the first corner?
 I think he did not see me".

-If Ferrari still believes in the possible triumph in the Constructors' World Championship, let alone McLaren.
+Ferrari still believes in the possible triumph in the Constructors' World Championship, let alone McLaren.
 Fernando Alonso had booked the party in Monza, in the heart of Scuderia Ferrari supporters, but it was postponed.
-He will talk about it again away from Europe, in the triptych that promises to be decisive: Brazil, China and Japan.
-The reliability factor plays in favor of Renault.
+He will talk about it again away from Europe, in the triple-header that promises to be decisive: Brazil, China and Japan.
+The reliability factor plays in favour of Renault.
 McLaren is unable to contest two Grands Prix without running into some serious technical problems.
-Kimi Raikkonen stopped at Hockenheim, Juan Pablo Montoya on the Hungaroring circuit.
+Kimi Räikkönen stopped at Hockenheim, Juan Pablo Montoya on the Hungaroring circuit.
 But it is also true that Renault has lost the extraordinary continuity it showed off in the first part of the season.
 Next appointment in Türkiye.
-The new Istanbul circuit will be inaugurated by Formula 1 on Sunday 21 August 2005, at the end of the summer break during which testing is prohibited.
+The new Istanbul circuit will be inaugurated by Formula 1 on Sunday, August 21, 2005, at the end of the summer break during which testing is prohibited.
 An unknown for everyone.
-Whoever improvises better wins.
+Whoever can improvise better will win.

 "Did you see?
-At the beginning, I was faster than Raikkonen despite the fact that his car was lighter".
+At the beginning, I was faster than Räikkönen even though his car was lighter".

 Ten years of marriage, two children, seven World Championships, all imaginable records and Michael Schumacher manages to get excited about a second place in Hungary.
 A fantastic pole and a second place: is Ferrari back?

 "We're at a good point.
 We know the problems and will continue to work on them.
-For now, we're taking home last month's hard work award.
+For now, we're taking home a reward for last month's hard work.
 Now the morale of the team is high.
-I thank you all".
+I thank them all".

 Did you miss the feeling of fighting for success again like in Imola?